Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 The juxtaposition of rather somber location and light hearted activity somehow seems to best characterize the surreal nature of the event that day.

-As we reached the entrance to the old hotel, visitors from the North merged with other visitors coming from the Greek gate to the South . . .
+As we reached the entrance to the old hotel, visitors from the north merged with visitors coming from the south . . .

 This is the headquarters for UNFICYP (UN Forces in Cyprus).
 Today, it was a zoo, with throngs of people pushing through the lobby to enter the grounds of the hotel in back, where the party is.